Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 💪 My Role & Contributions

-Planned the site’s structure and layout flow
+Structured the site’s layout and navigation flow

 Designed a fully custom WordPress theme

-Optimized images, scripts, and overall code for better performance
+Optimized images, scripts, and code for improved performance

-Implemented SEO-friendly meta tags and schema
+Implemented SEO-friendly meta tags and schema markup

-Set up responsive breakpoints for mobile and tablet devices
+Added responsive breakpoints for mobile and tablet devices

 Integrated testimonial and gallery sections